kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

 operations_server_enabled=true
 ```

-Kaa-node transport properties, in this properties we need to specifie IP address of current node.
+Kaa-node transport properties, in this properties we need to specify IP address of current node.

 ```bash
  # The Control Server notifies every Operations/Bootstrap Server on most data updates via a Thrift-based protocol.